Tim Eyman’s Initiative 976 Comes at a High Cost

-I-976 also specifically targets funds that pay for special services for seniors, veterans, children and the disabled.
-Other services who depend on transportation funding, such as the Washington State Patrol, could also be hurt.
+I-976 also specifically targets funds that pay for special services for senior citizens, veterans, children and people with disabilities.
+Other services who depend on transportation funding, such as the Washington State Patrol, would also see cuts.

 Even local projects, approved by local voters, would be hit.
 Local communities use Transportation Benefit Districts (TBD) to pay for road construction, maintenance and local transit service.
-I-976 would eliminate $60 million in TBD funding for 63 cities as diverse as Zillah, Wenatchee, Mercer Island, Everett, Buckley and Mabton.
-Click here to see the list of affected Washington cities.
+I-976 would eliminate $60 million in TBD funding for 62 cities as diverse as Zillah, Wenatchee, Mercer Island, Everett, Buckley and Mabton.

 Here is more detail about the transportation projects threatened by I-976.